loyihsu/Jing-Jing-Randate-Picker/README.md

 ## How it works?

 * The dates in the year are mapped with an array.
-* The input date string would be parsed to find out the starting and ending number for the random number generator.
+* The input date string would be parsed to translate into the starting and ending index for the random number generator.
 * The random number generator picks a number between the starting and ending index, indicating the date picked.
-* The date is then translated into the date form.
+* The date is then translated into the date form for output.
 * **The Picker only works in the same year with a continous range.** Leap year can be switched on with the  `leapyear` Bool.

 ## How to run it?